 By modelling the small- and large-scale obscuration of AGN on a galaxy-by-galaxy basis, we have been able to pin down, in the context of an Orientation model, the main parameters driving AGN obscuration (namely galaxy structure and the torus component).
-Here we discuss the robustness of these results starting from our assumptions, compare with other related works in the literature, and connect with Evolutionary models.
+Here, we discuss the robustness of these results starting from our assumptions, compare with other related works in the literature, and connect with Evolutionary models.

-Our reference model for this study is the state-of-the-art semianalytic model GAEA, which provides a self-consistent baseline population of galaxies, with their central SMBHs and accretion rate distributions consistent with the total AGN luminosity function (see F20).
-The aim of this Section is to probe the impact of our results on some underlying assumptions and also input parameters.
+Our reference model for this study is the state-of-the-art SAM GAEA, which provides a self-consistent baseline population of galaxies, with their central SMBHs and accretion rate distributions consistent with the total AGN LF (see F20).
+The aim of this section is to probe the impact of our results on some underlying assumptions and also input parameters.
 In an empirical/data-driven fashion, we thus change in turn some of these main input parameters.
-We have already seen that although GAEA correctly predicts the increase of the mean galaxy size with increasing galaxy stellar mass, only when assuming the steeper empirical relation from van der Wel et al. (2014) we obtain the right trend of $N{\rm H}$ with $L{\rm X}$.
-However, an $R{\rm d,\star} = R{\rm d,gas}$ relation is insufficient to reproduce the necessary CTN sources to reproduce observations (Figure 4).
+We have already seen that although GAEA correctly predicts the increase of the mean galaxy size with increasing galaxy stellar mass, only when assuming the steeper empirical relation from van der Wel et al. (2014) we obtain the right trend of $N{\rm H}$ with $L{\rm X}$ .
+However, an $R{\rm d,\star} = R{\rm d,gas}$ relation is insufficient to reproduce the necessary CTN sources to reproduce observations (Fig. 4).
 We thus need a more compact gas component, as suggested by recent results from ALMA by Puglisi et al. (2019, 2021).
-Further observational constraints in the cold gas mass disc radii are needed in order to test our results, such as measurements of molecular gas
+Further observational constraints in the cold gas mass disc radii are needed in order to test our results, such as measurements of molecular gas disc sizes, and/or larger galaxy samples with AGN detections.
+We also study the effect of varying, within observational constraints, the gas disc scale height h (see Appendix A).
+We find that the gas scale height h plays a minor role in the overall results when compared to other variables like the BW.